 Bryan Wawzenek is a freelance journalist who writes for Diffuser.fm and Ultimate Classic Rock.
 He learned more from a three-minute record than he ever learned in school.
 His mind is racing, as it always will.
 Don't start him talking, he could talk all night.
 The sunshine bores the daylights out of him.
 Don't touch him, he's a real live wire.
 Most things he worries about never happen anyway.
 But he's been smiling lately, thinking about the good things to come.

-55 Years Ago: Former Beatle Stuart Sutcliffe Dies
+The Day Former Beatle Stuart Sutcliffe Died

-That Time Van Halen Reunited With David Lee Roth on MTV
+When Van Halen Staged a Tense Reunion With David Lee Roth on MTV

 Jimmy Page had already turned down the Yardbirds … twice.

-50 Years Ago: The Beatles Shoot the ‘Sgt.
+The Day the Beatles Shot the ‘Sgt.
 Pepper’ Cover Photo

-At the time, it was one of the most expensive album covers ever created.
-And in the end, it would become one of the most iconic images in rock 'n' roll history.
+At the time, it was one of the most expensive ever created.

-When the Beatles Began Recording ‘The White Album’
+The Day the Beatles Began Recording the White Album

-That Time the Rolling Stones Got Shocked Onstage
+When the Rolling Stones Got Shocked Onstage

-40 Years Ago: CBGB Opens in New York City
+When CBGB Opened in New York City

 It wasn’t supposed to be a punk club.
 You could tell that from the name of the place.